lost-boys-technologies/nerve-center/README.md

 ## Installation

 For this to function in its entirety, you will need the firebase `config.js` file at the root.
+Visit [Google's Firebase console](https://console.firebase.google.com/) for more information.

 1. Clone the repository
 ```